 I like to call my bipolar disorder my personal assistant.
 It reshuffles my professional, academic and personal diaries around my moods, episodes, triggers, anxiety and impairments.

 It guides my life around what I am not only capable of, but comfortable doing.
 It tells me if I am pushing myself too hard or whether I just need to take time out and focus on self care.

 My PA tells me to slow down when my thoughts are racing or my mind is spinning.
 It tells me to avoid social situations that are unhelpful when anxiety is screaming too loudly.
 It encourages me to care for myself when life seems bleak, dull and difficult.

-The first sign was when I was in hospital for an asthma attack in 2011.
+The first sign was when I was in hospital for an asthma attack.
 I woke up during the night and thought I was having a heart attack.
 I couldn't breathe, my heart was racing, and I started to panic and gasp.
 I felt helpless and frightened.
 I pressed the buzzer for the nurse who quickly performed tests and determined I was not having a heart attack.
 I was awake for the rest of the night wondering what on earth had happened.
 That episode was later identified as a panic attack.